thotenn/easy-wordpress/README.md

 - Domain pointing to server

 ## 🛠️ Configuration
-You only need to modify two variables in `start.sh`:
+You only need to modify two variables in `init.sh`:
 ```bash
 DOMAIN="your-domain.com"
 APP_PATH="/installation/path"